Master's Programme in Computer, Communication and Information Sciences – Machine Learning, Data Science and Artificial Intelligence

-- is able to formalize data analysis problems in terms of the underlying statistical and computational principles;
+- is able to formalize data-intensive problems in data science and artificial intelligence in terms of the underlying statistical and computational principles.

-- is able to assess the suitability of different machine learning methods for solving a particular new problem encountered in industry or academia, and apply the methods to the problem;
+- is able to assess suitability of different machine learning methods for solving a particular new problem encountered in industry or academia, and apply the methods to the problem.

 - understands the theoretical foundations of the machine learning field to the extent required for being able to follow research in the field.

-The graduates of the Macadamia major have an excellent background for pursuing an academic career within the fields of machine learning and data science, as well as in industry applying those techniques.
+The graduates of the Macadamia major have an excellent background for pursuing an academic career within the fields of machine learning, data science and artificial intelligence, as well as in the industry applying those techniques.

-Typical job titles of recent graduates include e.g. Analyst, Analytics Engineer, Data Analyst, Data Scientist, DevOps Engineer, Machine Learning Software Engineer, PhD student, Research Assistant, Software Developer, Software Engineer, ...
+Typical job titles of recent graduates include Analyst, Analytics Engineer, Data Analyst, Data Scientist, DevOps Engineer, Machine Learning Software Engineer, PhD student, Research Assistant, Software Developer, Software Engineer.

-Our recently graduated alumni work e.g. in the following companies: Accenture, Aureus Analytics, Discover Financial Services, Elsevier, Jongla, Omniata Inc, Sanoma, Verto Analytics,…
+Examples of companies our recently graduated alumni work for: Accenture, Aureus Analytics, Discover Financial Services, Elsevier, Jongla, Omniata Inc, Sanoma, Verto Analytics.

 Our recently graduated alumni are PhD students in the following universities: Aalto University, Brown University, Carnegie Mellon University, French Institute for Research in Computer Science and Automation (Inria), Télécom Paris Tech, University of Bristol, University of California - Santa Cruz, University of Iowa, University of Surrey,…